MoazzamAzeemi/MoazzamAzeemi/README.md

 - 👋 Hi, I’m @MoazzamAzeemi
-- 👀 I’m interested in web development
+- 👀 I have completed MSCS (Software Engg) in 2021
-- 🌱 I’m currently learning reactNative
+- 🌱 I’m currently learning NextJS 13
+- 🌱 I’m also learning Python in depth
-- 💞️ I’m looking to collaborate on react projects
+- 💞️ I’m looking to collaborate on Python and NextJS 13 projects
 - 📫 You can reach me on Moazzam.Azeemi@gmail.com

 <!---